Great Lakes Stories

 Chinook Salmon

-Pacific salmon have thrived in the Great Lakes since their introduction in the 1960s.
-Lake Michigan chinook, in particular, have become legendary, with fish commonly exceeding 20 pounds and occasional monsters topping 40.
-The spring and fall salmon runs draw thousands of anglers to ports along all five lakes.
+Pacific salmon have thrived since their 1960s introduction.
+Lake Michigan chinook are legendary — fish commonly exceeding 20 pounds, occasional monsters topping 40.
+Spring and fall runs draw thousands of anglers to ports across all five lakes.
+Probably should have led with this section, honestly — chinook changed everything about Great Lakes fishing.

 Lake Trout

-The native apex predator of the Great Lakes, lake trout have made a remarkable comeback from near-extinction.
-Modern lake trout fishing involves deep trolling in summer and jigging through ice in winter.
-Fish over 30 pounds are caught regularly, with rare giants exceeding 40.
+The native apex predator, back from near-extinction.
+Modern lake trout fishing means deep trolling in summer and jigging through ice in winter.
+Fish over 30 pounds are caught regularly.
+Rare giants top 40.
+The comeback story of this species alone is worth celebrating.

 Steelhead

-Great Lakes steelhead may not match their Pacific cousins in average size, but they make up for it in abundance and fight.
-Tributary streams host excellent run fisheries in spring and fall, while open-water trolling produces fish throughout the year.
+Great Lakes steelhead won’t match their Pacific cousins in average size, but they make up for it in abundance and attitude.
+Tributary streams host excellent runs spring and fall, while open-water trolling produces year-round.
+Wild steelhead in a Lake Erie tributary will fight you like they have something to prove.

 Walleye